scottrlarson/profession/content/services/computer/assistance/consultation.md

 I offer one on one in-shop, and at-location consultations.
 I sit down with you, record information about your problem, and offer a analysis/resolution on the spot, or for a larger project I can provide you with a cost estimate.
 This information can be handed to you in print format, or emailed to you electronically.

 I give advise, and offer solutions to any computer related technical challenge.
-Check my [Availability Hours & Rates](/#rates) for more information about costs and availability.
+Check my [Availability Hours & Rates](/#rates) for more information about costs and my availability.
 <!--more-->

 I provide the following: